datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 ```

 `@part1`
-- Simple aggregate functions such as count, minimum, maximum, average, and sum {{1}}
+- Aggregate functions such as count, minimum, maximum, average, and sum {{1}}

 ```
 SELECT COUNT(Name) FROM Sales;